pjfontillas/records/README.md

 # Records
-This is a mixture of an JS/Node/Express API server and Python3 functionality to provide access to reading, sorting, and updating data files.
+This is a mixture of JS/Node/Express API server and Python3 functionality to provide access to reading, sorting, and updating data files.
 Everyone knows how to access data for CRUD operations via JS, so I wanted to show what it's like to create a bridge between JS and Python so we can use the best of both worlds.